Skip to content

 Write drain on shutdown

-./shard-db stop sets server_running = 0 to refuse new connections and waits up to 30 seconds for the in_flight_writes atomic to reach zero.
+./shard-db stop sets server_running = 0 (atomic) to refuse new connections and waits up to 30 seconds for the in_flight_writes atomic to reach zero.
 This guarantees that every write that entered the server before shutdown either committed or returned an error — no half-written records.

 Parallel scan workers

-1. Takes a shard group.
+1. Takes a kf shard from the work queue.

 Aggregates accumulate into per-thread counters and fold at the end.
 No shared lock in the hot loop.